jhpyle/docassemble/_docs/groups.md

 ---
 {% endhighlight %}

+The `len()` function, by contrast, only returns the number of elements gathered so far, or `0` if no elements have been gathered.

 You can check if something is in a list using a statement of the form `if` ... `in`: